All Dressed Up and No Place to Go: Background

 All Dressed Up and No Place to Go was produced by Andrew Gold, who at the time was in a serious relationship with Larson.
 The pair broke up shortly after the album's recording sessions had finished.
 In a circa 2005 interview for Randolph Michaels's book Flashbacks to Happiness: Eighties Music Revisited, Andrew Gold recalled of the album: "She and I had a blast making the record [and] we had some great players doing the album with us.
 To me, the album was one of her best, yet it was somehow overlooked by many of her fans."

 The album's only single was "I Only Want to Be with You", a cover of the 1963 Dusty Springfield song.
-Larson's version was released in July 1982, and reached No. 53 on the Billboard Hot 100.
+Larson's version was released in July 1982 and reached No. 53 on the Billboard Hot 100.
 It was Larson's last appearance on the chart.
 All Dressed Up and No Place to Go, released in July, peaked at No. 75 on the Billboard 200.
 It was her final release for Warner Bros.

-The album received its first release on CD, in Japan only, during 1991.
+The album received its first release on CD, in Japan only, in 1991.
 Wounded Bird Records later released a remastered CD version in the US in 2005, followed by a UK release from BGO Records in 2018.